GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 not accommodated.

-It is recommended that the cross references are sorted on the section number, then alphabetically on the names within a section, and placed in that order and comma separated.
+It is recommended that the cross references be sorted by section number, then alphabetically by name within each section, then separated by commas.
 Example:

 .Sh